esgf2-us/intake-esgf/doc/globus.md

 ## Initiating the Transfer

-In this case we will use the [configuration](configure) options to only query the `anl-dev` globus-based index.
-This is just to keep the example script simple.
-There is Globus transfer information in several of the indices.
+There is Globus transfer information in several of the indices, including the default.
 For demonstration, we will search for a few files for a model whose file sizes are smaller.

 ```{code-cell}
 :tags: [remove-cell]